The Rockwell Museum

 The Rockwell Museum tells the story of the American experience through fine art.
 Housed within the Old City Hall building of Corning, this diverse collection includes a mix of nineteenth-century American paintings, historic bronzes, and Indian artifacts as well as twentieth-century modernists, illustration art, and contemporary photography.

-Now, your admission ticket includes access to the KIDS ROCKWELL Art Lab – a new interactive family studio located just around the corner from the Museum at 36 E. Market Street.
+Your admission ticket includes access to the KIDS ROCKWELL Art Lab – an interactive family studio located just around the corner from the Museum at 36 E. Market Street.
 Activity stations at the Art Lab are all inspired by the artwork and architecture of The Rockwell, with the goal of making art accessible to kids and inspiring an appreciation for art at a young age.

-This year, we join in celebrating #SmithsonianMuseumDay with the introduction of Rockwell playlists on Spotify!
-Staff have selected a variety of tunes to accompany your journey through The Rockwell's permanent collection - take a listen and see what inspires you!
+This year, we join in celebrating #SmithsonianMuseumDay with a self-guided tour inspired by the theme of #EarthOptimism!
+Explore landscapes from the Hudson River School that aided in the creation of the National Parks System, plus modern contemporary works on topics of conservation.
+Plus, staff have selected a variety of tunes to accompany your journey - take a listen on Spotify and see what inspires you!
 BYO-headphones and mobile device.

 Plus, don't miss these special exhibits on view: